Supermagnum/Europe-ergo/README.md

 https://github.com/Supermagnum/Europe-ergo/blob/main/Europe-ergo-PCB/schema/Europe-ergo.pdf
 The right side has identical outputs for PWM.

-Cherry MX switches should fit the PCB'S.
+Cherry MX switches fit the PCB'S.

 STL files for 3D printing or milling of the boxes: